The paleoclassical interpretation of quantum theory: What follows from the interpretation

 \section{What follows from the interpretation}

-But there is not only the similarity between the equations, and that the object is essentially the same, which suggests to use the same interpretation for above variants of the wave function.
+But there is not only the similarity between the equations, and that the object is essentially the same, which suggests to use the same interpretation for both variants of the wave function.

 There are also some interesting consequences of the interpretation.
 And these consequences, to be shared by all wave functions which follow this interpretation, are fulfilled by the quantum wave function.